Quantity of Books v. Kansas: Subsequent developments

 The Kansas Supreme Court decided the case again in favor of the state, and it was once more appealed.
 In 1967, the Court granted certiorari again.
 This time, it merely reversed the decision without setting the case for argument.
 A one-sentence per curiam opinion cited another recent per curiam holding, Redrup v.
 New York, where it was held, along with similar cases from other states, that there was a need for a common standard before cases like these could be decided.

 Six justices supported the per curiam opinion.
 Warren agreed with the certiorari grant, but he would have held the case for oral argument.
 Justice Clark said that he would have granted the petition but affirmed the judgement.
 Justice Harlan indicated likewise and referenced his opinions in Roth and Memoirs v.
 Massachusetts, which had been decided in the interim.

 In the next term, the Court would use Quantity of Books to bolster its holding against a state film-licensing system in Freedman v.
 Maryland, as one of several in which it had held that only an adversary hearing prior to restraint sufficed to protect First Amendment rights.
 Two years later, the Southern District of New York relied on the case to hold a federal seizure of obscene materials from a New York City bookstore unconstitutional, since it too had been insufficiently reviewed in advance.
-The next year, by contrast, Maryland district judge Roszel Cathcart Thomsen, hearing a bench trial of an man accused of transporting obscene materials across state lines, rejected his argument that the search of his vehicle which produced the two movies at issue had been unconstitutional under Quantity of Books.
+The next year, by contrast, Maryland district judge Roszel Cathcart Thomsen, hearing a bench trial of a man accused of transporting obscene materials across state lines, rejected his argument that the search of his vehicle which produced the two movies at issue had been unconstitutional under Quantity of Books.
 Thomsen distinguished the two cases with two factors: the Maryland one had involved materials stored in a vehicle rather than a warehouse, and, in it, the defendant was seeking merely to suppress them as evidence rather than contesting a forfeiture.

 In 1984, the First Circuit overturned a conviction on the same offense.
 The defendant there had been arrested and the materials seized on a magistrate's order mentioning only "obscene materials" after federal agents followed him from Boston to Providence.
 Bailey Aldrich wrote that Marcus as well as Quantity of Books required that warrants for such cases be highly particular and specific as to the material subject to it.
 "No less a standard could be faithful to First Amendment freedoms" he wrote.
 Stephen Breyer, later appointed to the Supreme Court himself, dissented.
 He argued that "it is difficult, if not impossible, given the nature of obscenity and the limitations of language, to write a more specific definition of yet unseen hardcore pornography ...
 Such language is inevitable if seizures of materials that the magistrate cannot designate by name are ever permissible."